-In Our DNA SC - Downtown Charleston Event
+In Our DNA SC - Lancaster Event

-The Master of Science in Biomedical Sciences at MUSC offers rigorous, research-focused training across diverse fields including biochemistry, neuroscience, epidemiology, and regenerative medicine.
+The Master of Science (MS) in Biomedical Sciences at MUSC offers rigorous, research-focused training across diverse fields including biochemistry, neuroscience, epidemiology, and regenerative medicine.
 Students learn from expert faculty and engage in advanced laboratory research that fosters innovation and collaboration.
 The program develops scientists with the knowledge and technical expertise to drive biomedical discovery, enhance health outcomes, and excel in careers across research, industry, and clinical science or in pursuit of advanced degrees.

 Dec 1 - Jun 1